This document is relevant for: Inf2, Trn1, Trn1n

 Warning

-Tensors passed into and returned from CustomOp functions can have up to 8 dimensions, and the maximum size of each dimension is 65535.
+Tensors passed into and returned from CustomOp functions can either have up to 8 dimensions where the maximum size of each dimension is 65535, or up to 4 dimensions where the maximum size of each dimension is 4294967295.

 The body of the kernel function may exercise C/C++ libraries, torch::Tensor classes, and select aTen operators, as is customary for Torch programming.
 For high performance, feature offerings provide faster memory access, via new Tensor Accessor classes and stack management compiler flags.
 Additionally, higher performance can be obtained by parallelizing execution of the kernel over multiple GPSIMD cores.
 See the Custom Operators API Reference Guide [Beta] for more details.